 11 Safety Tips for Women Living or Traveling Alone in India

-1. Though there is no reason one can’t live or travel alone, the fact is that it is always safer for single women in India to live or travel with at least 1 or 2 other people.
+1. Though there is no reason one can’t live or travel alone, the fact is that it is might be safer for single women in India to live or travel with at least 1 or 2 other people.
 Often if you have a male companion, you are usually also less likely to be sexually harassed and/or molested.
 (We are not saying this is how it should be!
 It curbs women’s rights to freedom of movement and is fundamentally sexist.
 But it is a safety precaution that works to some degree in India.)

 2. If you are traveling on assignment, or have moved to a new town or city for work , ask your company or organization to ensure your safety by making the arrangements for your stay through their local contacts.
 Or ask them for known and reliable contacts through whom you can make your arrangements.
 In the hotel, make sure your door has a latch or chain on the INSIDE, and once you are in your room always keep the door locked and chained.
 Always carry a portable door-stop and use it at night irrespective, or use some object like a door stopper.
 If it is a room on the ground level or 1st floor, make sure the windows have grills.
 Do not leave your balcony door open while sleeping at night.
 When ordering food etc. do not leave the door open, and yell for the service person to walk in.
 Have them knock and take your items from the door.

 3. In budgeting your travel or rent expenses make safety your no.1 priority.
 The lower the cost the bigger the risk with safety.
 Hence it may seem like a good, cheap deal on a rented house, apartment, hotel/guide/transportation/tour package, BUT the more obscure it is – the bigger the risk with safety.
 You are better off with a known place.
 Also something that other SINGLE WOMEN you personally know have used and recommended.
-(Remember it is not the same for a male tourist).
+(Remember it is not the same for a men!)

 8. Avoid all travels at night.
 Never get into a cab or auto that has more than one man sitting in there.
 Sit near the door and if other men get in at any point, get out immediately.
 Never ever hitch a ride or accept a ride with a stranger no matter how friendly he seems.
 During train journeys mindfully gauge the people who are with you in your cubicle, and if you feel uncomfortable stay on your guard; don’t go to sleep.
 If you need to find your way somewhere, ask for directions.
 But never follow someone who says, “Follow me, I will show you.”
 Follow the directions and keep checking with others you meet en route to see if you are on the right path.
 Never agree to meet people you barely know at a house or hotel they invite you to.
 If you must meet and talk, ask them to meet you in some café of your choosing.
 Go and leave alone.

 10. Avoid intensely crowded places – like buses and festivals.
 That is where men take the opportunity to molest women.
 Also, be very careful about a direct, angry confrontation in these kinds of situations, for mobs in India are notoriously unpredictable.
-A lot of Indian women often don’t complain because the crowd begins to blame them.
+Indian women often don’t complain because the crowd begins to blame them.
 In a festival try to stay on the edges of the crowds.
 In a bus or market place, loudly but firmly and politely say “What are you doing?”
 And remember guilt works better than anger.

 11. The Golden Rule of Safety for Women where ever you are: